AlbertDachiChen/asst3-s19/code/README.txt

 Next N lines of form "n LF" declaring nodes in sequence, giving their ideal load factors

 Next M lines of form "e I J" indicating an edge from node I to node J.
-The graphs are all undirected, and so their will be entries for both (I, J) and (J, I).
+The graphs are all undirected, and so there will be entries for both (I, J) and (J, I).

 Nodes must be numbered between 0 and N-1.
 Edges must be in sorted